• Skip to main content

 Were you always poor, never having money for a special toy or treat?

-Instead, teach your children ideas like the benefits of budgeting and saving up for the things we want and having money set aside for anticipated events or expenses.
+Instead, teach your children ideas like the benefits of budgeting, saving up for what they want, and having money set aside for anticipated events or expenses.

-You can teach your children by example to have a better relationship than maybe you were taught to change their adult lives completely.
+You can teach your children by example to have a better relationship than you were taught to change their adult lives entirely.

 Saving for Retirement